Daily readings

 Wednesday, August 12, 2026

 Saint Jane Frances de Chantal, Religious.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Jane Frances de Chantal, Religious